ibm-cloud-docs/watsonx-code-assistant/rag-index-studio.md

 [{{site.data.keyword.wca_short}}]{: tag-blue}

-You can use watsonx.ai Studio to index your code repositories to enable the retrieval augmented generation (RAG) support for {{site.data.keyword.wca_short}}.
+You can use IBM watsonx.ai Studio to index your code repositories to enable the retrieval augmented generation (RAG) support for {{site.data.keyword.wca_short}}.

 ## Before you begin
 {: #watson_prereqs}